akeneo-labs/ExcelConnectorBundle/Resources/doc/Getting-started.rst

 EE edition adds support of ACL, please refer to the minimal fixtures set located in the InstallerBundle to see the structure and the content of the files.
-Note that you cannot define ACL in the init.xslx file and will have to define them in seperatly
+Note that you cannot define ACL in the init.xslx file and will have to define them separately.

 +---------------------------------------+-------------------------------------+
 | File                                  | Description                         |